create3000/x_ite/docs/_posts/getting-started.md

 >**Tip:** Set CSS property »image-rendering« of \<x3d-canvas\> element to »pixelated«, if no filtering is desired in addition.
 {: .prompt-tip }

+### baseURL

+A String value containing the URL against which relative URLs are resolved.
+By default this is the address of the web page itself.

 ### cache

 A Boolean value (`true` or `false`) to indicate whether files transferred over the internet should be cached on the local computer.
 The default value for the *cache* attribute is `true`.
 It works by appending "_={timestamp}" to the GET parameters of every request.